Infrastructure well-positioned to hedge against global uncertainty, says investment chief

 “History shows that adding illiquid alternatives to traditional asset classes such as equities and bonds improves both return and volatility measures for a portfolio,” he explained.

-While private equity has traditionally dominated real asset allocation, offering strong long term returns relative to risk, McAuley notes the landscape is shifting.
+While private equity has traditionally dominated real asset allocation, offering strong long-term returns relative to risk, McAuley notes that the landscape is shifting.

-Private equity firms are currently flush with capital, or “holding a lot of dry powder” as McAuley describes.
-However, anecdotal evidence shows that realisations are proving difficult, leading investors to increasingly turn towards infrastructure investment.
+Private equity firms are currently flush with capital, or “holding a lot of dry powder”, as McAuley describes.
+However, anecdotal evidence showed that realisations are proving difficult, leading investors to increasingly turn towards infrastructure investment.

 “Infrastructure has evergreen characteristics, producing fairly consistent returns over the medium and long term,” McAuley said.